-12 See Associated Sand & Gravel Co. v.
+13 See Associated Sand & Gravel Co. v.
 Di Pietro, 8 Wn.
 App.
 938, 509 P.2d 1020 (1973) (work on streets and sewers created lien on individual lots); Hewson Constr., Inc. v.
 Reintree Corp., 101 Wn.2d 819, 685 P.2d 1062 (1984) (work on sidewalks created lien on individual lots); Northlake Concrete Products, Inc. v.
 Wylie, 34 Wn.
 App.
 810, 663 P.2d 1380 (1983) (construction of side sewer under public street created a lien on the private property benefited).

-13 See Baker v.
+14 See Baker v.
 Yakima Valley Canal Co., 77 Wash.
 70, 137 P. 342 (1913).
 The holding of the case was that the lien was ineffective because the claimants had not acted at the instance of the property owner or the owner's agent.
 The dicta was that "in order to have a lien for labor, it is not necessary that the labor be performed on the premises where the improvements are actually made" if the lien claimant works directly for the owner or general contractor.
 See 77 Wash. at 73-74 (holding) and at 76 (dicta).

-14 See R.H.
+15 See R.H.
 Freitag Manf.
 Co. v.
 Boeing Airplane Co., 55 Wn.2d 334, 339, 347 P.2d 1074 (1959).

-made that the transport should be lienable as labor.
+Labor performed in the transportation of materials is generally treated as part of the cost of the material, as discussed below.
+If transport is provided by someone other than the material supplier, an argument could be made that the transport should be lienable as labor.
 However, this argument would have to contend with the statutory definition of "labor" as occurring "at the site" and with the very limited exceptions to this definition permitted in the Washington cases.
 Alternatively, a transporter could be a subcontractor (if not working for the material supplier).

 The definition of "furnishing labor" includes "the contribution owed to any employee benefit plan on account of any labor."
-Thus, the statute appears to give employee benefit plans a right to pursue a labor lien to collect unpaid contributions.15 b.
+Thus, the statute appears to give employee benefit plans a right to pursue a labor lien to collect unpaid contributions.
+16 b.
 Professional Services.

 "Professional services" are defined to include "surveying, establishing or making the boundaries of, preparing maps, plans, or specifications for, or inspecting, testing, or otherwise performing any other architectural or engineering services for the improvement of real property."
 The definition appears to be limited to the work of architects, engineers and surveyors, all of whom are required to be licensed under Washington law.
 There is no requirement that professional services must be performed at the project site for a lien to arise.
 In fact, the lien statute contemplates that professional services may be performed in such a way that an examination of the project site will fail to detect them.
+18

 It has been held that construction management is not a professional service because it is not listed in the statutory definition.
-Another basis for the same conclusion would be that construction managers are not required to be licensed.
+19 Another